Skip to main content

 How does my doctor know I have thymus cancer?

-Blood tests: Blood tests alone can’t tell if a thymus tumor is cancer.
+Blood tests: Blood tests alone can’t tell for sure if you have thymus cancer.
 But they can help find out more about your overall health.

-Chest x-ray: This is often the first test done.
-It can show thymus tumors.
+Chest x-ray: This might be the first test done.
+It can often show thymus tumors.

-CT scan: This is also called a “CAT scan.”
-It’s a special kind of x-ray that takes detailed pictures of the thymus and can show if the cancer has spread.
+CT scan (CAT scan): This is a special kind of x-ray test that makes detailed pictures of the thymus and can show if the cancer has spread.

-MRI scan: This test uses radio waves and strong magnets instead of x-rays to take pictures.
-MRI scans can be used to look for thymus cancer that has spread.
+MRI scan: This test uses radio waves and strong magnets instead of x-rays to make pictures.
+MRI scans can be used to look closely at the thymus, as well as to look for cancer that has spread.

-PET scan: In this test, you are given a special type of sugar that can be seen inside your body with a camera.
-If there is cancer, this sugar shows up as “hot spots” where the cancer is found.
+PET scan: In this test, you are injected with a special type of sugar that can be seen inside your body with a special camera.
+If there is cancer, this sugar shows up as “hot spots” in areas where the cancer is found.
 This test is often done at the same time as a CT scan.

 Questions to ask the doctor